Grizzlies vs. Mavericks Prediction & Picks - October 30

 Grizzlies Performance Insights

-- The Grizzlies ranked ninth in the NBA with 26 dimes per contest.
+- The Grizzlies were ninth in the league in assists (26.0 per game) last year.

-- Memphis ranked 11th in the NBA with 12.9 turnovers per game last year.
-Meanwhile, it ranked sixth with 14.4 forced turnovers per contest.
+- In terms of turnovers, Memphis was 11th in the NBA in committing them (12.9 per game) last season.
+It was sixth in forcing them (14.4 per game).

-- With 12 threes per game, the Grizzlies were 16th in the NBA.
-They owned a 35.1% shooting percentage from downtown, which ranked 22nd in the league.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.